 The policyholder was murdered

-This is one such case wherein the policyholder was murdered by someone, which comes to a point from where the scenario can further go into two directions.
+This is one such case wherein the policyholder was murdered by someone.
+This comes to a point where the scenario can further go into two directions.

 The nominee is the culprit